chitoperalta/rubberize/docs/getting_started.md

 Use the `--html` flag with `%%tap` to get the HTML source of the cell output.
 This is useful for inspecting the generated markup or integrating the output into external tools or documents.

+### Rendering and Loading Snippets

+The line magic `%tapload` behaves like Jupyter's built in `%loads`, but `%%tap` is added on the cell's first line.
+More info when you enter `%tapload?`.

+A Notebook encoded in the `py:percent` [format](https://jupytext.readthedocs.io/en/latest/formats-scripts.html#the-percent-format) can also be loaded across multiple `%%tap` cells using `%taploads`.
+More info when you enter `%taploads?`.

 ## Formatting Annotations

 Rubberize supports Markdown in comments so that you can style your text annotations.
 Rubberize also provides these additional formatting syntaxes: